 The first striking attribute of any modern school will be its class size.
 Not by means of dimension but with the number of students in each class and studying under an individual teacher.
 Numerous researches over the years have studied the impact of class sizes on education and their findings were pretty obvious, stating that a smaller class learns better from their teacher as compared to a larger one where many pupils are bound to feel lost.
-The benefits of smaller classes are truly undeniable and the boarding school in india adopts this strategy for the following decisive reasons.
+The benefits of smaller classes are truly undeniable and the boarding school in India adopts this strategy for the following decisive reasons.

 - Better communication between the students and the teachers

 Communication is always a two-way street.
-When a teacher has to manage a smaller class size, naturally she can teach better, observe better and impart better.
+When a teacher has to manage smaller class sizes, naturally she can teach better, observe better and impart better.
 She can engage in more one-to-one interactions, pick up individual skills and needs of students and curate her methods depending on their needs.
 Similarly, it becomes easier for a student to attract the attention of the teacher in smaller classrooms.
 He/she can easily raise a doubt, share an idea or get feedback from the teacher.
 Any of these parameters, if multiplied by a huge number, will rarely paint a pretty picture.

-When a teacher is teaching to a group of 20-30 students, it is much easier to communicate the message, make sure that everyone has understood the information and move on to the next topic.
-This way, more subjects and topics can be covered in little time which creates space for further exploration and engagement.
-The task becomes that much difficult when that same teacher has to reach out to 50 odd students, time consumed to extract feedback from everyone rises and there is a natural delay in moving ahead.
+When a teacher is teaching to a group of 20-30 students, it is much easier to communicate the message, make sure that everyone has understood the information, and move on to the next topic.
+This way, more subjects, and topics can be covered in little time which creates space for further exploration and engagement.
+The task becomes that much more difficult when that same teacher has to reach out to 50 odd students, time consumed to extract feedback from everyone rises and there is a natural delay in moving ahead.
 Obviously, very little space is left for further discussions on new topics.

 - Smaller classrooms facilitate peer to peer learning